ineiub/Case-Study---Profit-Optimization-for-a-Paragliding-School/README.md

 - Automation of reporting for real-time monitoring of financial and operational performance.
 - Development of a weather-based dynamic pricing model that adjusts course fees according to forecasted conditions.
 - Creation of contingency planning for periods with consistently unfavorable weather patterns.
-- **Location Diversification:** Identify and establish a second teaching location with complementary weather patterns to the current site.
+- **Location Diversification:** Identify and establish a second teaching location with complementary weather patterns to the current site, allowing for an increase in the number of operational days per year.
 - **Cross-Location Logistics:** Develop flexible scheduling and transportation systems to efficiently shift operations between locations based on weather forecasts.
+- **Shuttle Service Expansion:** Extend the service to non-student paragliding pilots, creating tiered pricing plans and an easy booking system.
+- **Advertising Campaign:** Develop a specific campaign to promote the shuttle service, highlighting benefits such as comfort, safety, and practice time optimization.
+- **Loyalty Programs:** Implement a loyalty program for frequent users of the shuttle service.
+- **Combined Packages:** Create offers that include both course and shuttle service with attractive discounts to diversify income sources.